textbrowser/textbrowser/README.md

 ```
 /* Correct EWS276-FIT LEDs. */

 After a firmware update of 1.0.45, the device's LEDs may not function.
+The EWS276-FIT's operating system is some derivative of Unix, perhaps Linux.

 1. Log into the device.
 2. Proceed to System Manager -> Firmware.